 It is now the accepted practice to fit new fire doors and fire door-sets in preference to upgrading them but in the case of historic or listed buildings this is not always an option.
 What you need to do to upgrade the door will depend on its construction and condition.
 One of the easiest solutions is to add a non-combustible board to the door but this can look ugly and may not be suitable in some situations.

-If you would like advice on installing new fire doors or upgrading your existing doors contact us at McCarthy Partnership.
+If you would like advice on installing new fire doors or upgrading your existing doors contact us at MCP.